ITLimJiaWei/ID-ASG-2/README.md

 Class: P01<br>
 ID: 10204971J<br>
 Website URL: https://itlimjiawei.github.io/Repository-2-/index.html<br>

-<h2>DISCLAIMER</h2>
-The certificate for SWAPI(https://swapi.dev/) 's website expired on 10th January 2021 and as a result all SWiki's Search Functions are no longer working due to ERR_CERT_DATE_INVALID error.
-However, these search functions were thoroughly tested and worked before the 10th of January 2021.

 This project is a Star Wars themed wiki website.
 It includes a home page, films page, video games page and 3 TV Series pages.
 The website allows anyone to find out information about the events and characters in the Star Wars Universe.

 <h2>Update Table</h2>